markstringer-dti/markstringer-dti.github.io/dti.md

 Why am I babbling about swamps?
 This is a book about project management.
 This is a book about delivering the impossible.
 The reason I'm talking about the swamp is because it works as a metaphor for software development.
 There are strong similarities between starting work on a new software development project and starting work in a swamp.

 There are lot of people who have an interest in what you're doing.
 Some of those are directly associated with the project, some of those will directly benefit from the project.
 But there are also a lot of other people who are only distantly associated with your particular project, but they're still important.
 It may still be really good to keep those people happy and it might be a really bad idea to piss them off.
-Maybe you can't avoid pissing them off, it would still be good to know that you're doing it.
+Maybe you can't avoid upsetting them, but it would still be good to know that you're doing it.

 At the same time, when you start work in the swamp, it's not obvious what value you can get out of it by doing work there.
 Yes, maybe houses, yes maybe factories.
 Maybe it's best as a garden.

 I didn't really get it until I worked on one project.
 On this project I worked with a woman who did research with users.
 She really did research with users.
-As soon as the project started, she was starting to contact potential users of the product and arrange meetings.
+As soon as the project started, she contacted potential users of the product and arranged meetings.
 She was running workshops with users.
 First, she got to understand their "pain points."
 Then she got them to start to sketch, on pen and paper, interfaces that might start to address their pain.

 Then the designers made interfaces.
 They looked real, but at this stage they were still only models.
 These were taken out to be tested with users.
 If there were serious problems with them, they were modified and then tried again, with different users.